Suddenly I See: Music video

-There are three different music videos, one for Britain, one for the US, and one animated.
+There are three different music videos: one for the UK, one for the US, and one animated.
 The British version, directed by Big TV!, is a simple performance video in which Tunstall and her band play across from another set of Tunstall and her band.
 The US version, directed by Patrick Daughters features Tunstall in different situations involving a circus in Romania.
 Filmed in Bucharest, the video was produced by Black Dog Films and serviced by local production company Domino Productions with producer Catalin Neagu.
 This version aired for a short time in the US and has seemingly been replaced in rotations by the animated version.
 The animated version, directed by Honey (i.e., the husband-and-wife directorial team of Laura Kelly and Nicholas Brooks), features Tunstall walking around an animated pop-up fantasy world, and engages in activities such as walking up giant guitars, riding miniature trains, and drifting off into space.